-In 2009, as GSAP began to structure itself towards more sustainable programs, Samuel Gyabah suggested the need for a new type of toilet in Ghana.
-In the past, well intentioned efforts have been applied to fix the problem using pit latrines and ‘improved’ pit latrines but these toilets have been smelly, fly ridden, environmentally intrusive and a disgusting experience for users who have no choice in the daily necessity of having to relieve themselves.
-They are often public and far to travel for most people in a community, and don’t solve either the accessibility or health problem that the lack of sanitation facilities creates.
+In 2009, GSAP began to structure itself toward more sustainable programs, starting with developing a new type of toilet in Ghana.
+In the past, well-intentioned efforts at fixing the problem have used pit latrines and ‘improved’ pit latrines, however these toilets have been smelly, fly-ridden, environmentally intrusive, and a disgusting experience for users who have no choice in the daily necessity of having to relieve themselves.
+They are often public and located far from the typical travels of most people in a community.
+Neither the accessibility problem nor the health problem resulting from the lack of sanitation facilities is solved.

-Stephen Mecca has been working on the problem for the past 6 years, with the help of GSAP’s research partners at the S-Lab at Providence College and a $100,000 grant from the Bill & Melinda Gates Foundation.
-He created the GSAP Microflush Toilet: an off-grid, sustainable, environmentally friendly, low cost, odor- and fly-free toilet that reuses the small amount (1 cup) of greywater from a previous user’s hand wash to isolate waste and flush the toilet.
-Microflush toilets are often owned and built near 2-3 households, so that multiple households can share a toilet, bringing the cost down even more.
+With the help of GSAP’s research partners at the S-Lab at Providence College and a $100,000 grant from the Bill & Melinda Gates Foundation, Stephen Mecca has been working on the problem for over ten years.
+The result is the innovative GSAP Microflush Toilet: an off-grid, sustainable, environmentally friendly, low cost, odor- and fly-free toilet that reuses the small amount (1 cup) of greywater from a previous user’s hand wash to isolate waste and flush the toilet.
+Microflush toilets are often owned and built in household blocks that typically house 2-3 families.
+This means many families can share a toilet, and enjoy the benefits of improved sanitation.

 In the Microflush toilet, a user’s flush of waste directly falls into a filter-digester where the solids and liquids are rapidly separated.
 The solids are composted in an aerobic process enhanced by simple earthworms (e-fetida) found everywhere in the world.
 The small filtrate volume is processed naturally in a soak hole – a micro version of a rural leaching field in the US.
 There is no dislodging of sludge or transportation to a waste processing plant.
 Every 2 years, the rear cover is removed and an organically rich compost is harvested for use in agriculture.